 Airs weekdays during Morning Edition and The KHSU Homepage, Saturday during Weekend Edition.

-The calendar is pre-recorded, so please submit items about 10 days in advance of desired air date.
+The calendar is pre-recorded.
+Please submit items at least 14 days in advance of desired air date.

 Submit PSA / Calendar Item: Calendar Submission Form